-Based on the peak methane emission rate for the landfill of 853 cubic tonnes per year, an active LFG collection system is not required for the Site.
-A passive LFG system is present on the closed portion of the landfill.
-The passive LFG system will be extended as the Site progressively closes.
+Based on the peak methane emission rate for the landfill of 874 cubic tonnes per year, an active LFG collection system is not required for the Site

 Currently two LFG extraction wells (EX-01 and EX-02) are installed on-Site as part of a pilot project to determine LFG generation feasibility.
 The recommendation was that LFG extraction on-Site not be continued.
-These wells will remain on-Site until the commencement of Stage J.
+These wells will remain on-Site until the commencement of Preparation for Biocover Pilot stage.